aallbrig/c-learning/README.md

 # The C Programming Language Second Edition
 ### Brian W. Kernighan & Dennis M. Ritchie

-The book that I'm following along w/
+^ The book that I'm following along to.